dairi256/FNBattleBusBot/README.md

 | `/map` | Displays the current Fortnite Battle Royale map with Points of Interest (POIs). | `/map` |
 | `/shop` | Displays the current Item Shop. | `/shop` |

+**Please Note:** All information is currently retreived via Fortnite-API.com.
+You can check their API Documentation here: https://dash.fortnite-api.com/

 ## Developer Setup (C#)

 This project uses **C#** and the **.NET 9.0**, however, I will also be considering changing to **.NET 10.0**.